StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 Check states can be sent through the health synchronization API using the `self.health.check_state()` functions in the `AgentCheck` interface.

-In the example below, a check state is created in StackState with the health value CRITICAL.
+In the example below, a check state is created in Rancher Observability with the health value CRITICAL.

 * The check is attached to the component or relation matching the `topology_element_identifier`.
 * The `check_state_id` is used to distinguish check states within the current health stream.